Arista Company Profile

 Source notes

 Revenue, gross profit, income from operations, and R&D are taken from the consolidated statements of income or operations as described in each row's filing note.
 CapEx uses the consolidated statements of cash flows line item "purchases of property, equipment and intangible assets."
-Figures are converted from USD thousands to USD millions in the collected file.
+Figures are converted from USD thousands to USD millions in the project file.
 Fiscal year is calendar-year aligned and ends December 31.
 CapEx is stored as a positive magnitude.

 Fiscal-year treatment